tale-toul/OCP4baremetalIPI/Terraform/README.md

      Default value: us-east-1

-* **ssh-keyfile**.- Name of the file with the public part of the SSH key to transfer to the EC2 instance.
+* **ssh-keyfile**.- Name of the file in the Terraform directory with the public part of the SSH key to transfer to the EC2 instance.
 This public ssh keyfile will be injected into the EC2 instance so the ec2-user can later connect via ssh using the corresponding private part.

      Default value:  ssh.pub